jgravelle/GroqApiLibrary/README.md

 ## Usage

 1. Create an instance of the `GroqApiClient` class, providing your API key.
+The client will automatically trim any whitespace or newline characters from the key.
 2. Create a `JsonObject` with your request parameters as documented in the Groq API documentation.
 3. Use the client to send requests and receive responses.